Ayo the Producer

 Austin Owens (November 7, 1988), professionally known as Ayo the Producer, is an American hip hop record producer, songwriter, and audio engineer.
 He is one half of Ayo N Keyz along with fellow producer Keyz.
-Ayo the Producer has worked with artists such as Chris Brown, Bryson Tiller, K Michelle, Wiz Khalifa, Diddy, Rick Ross, and Cardi B.
+Ayo the Producer has worked with artists such as Chris Brown, Bryson Tiller, K Michelle, Armani White, Wiz Khalifa, Diddy, Rick Ross, and Cardi B.

 Early life

-Ayo was born on November 7, 1988 in Orlando, Florida.
-He met KEYZBABY in 2012 producing the single "Let's Talk" by Omarion and Rick Ross which became Ayo N Keyz first song placement.
+Ayo was born on November 7, 1988, in Orlando, Florida.

+He met Keyzbaby in 2012; the duo produced the single "Let's Talk" by Omarion and Rick Ross which became their first song placement as the duo Ayo N Keyz.